techidaily/site-win11-tips/source/_posts/automate-mass-rename-with-powertoys.md

  For this article, though, we went with the Microsoft Store version.
 We'd like to believe this version is inherently more stable, having undergone more extensive testing before being distributed through Windows' official digital software store.

- If you go for the Github version, you'll have to download it from[PowerToys official Github page](https://github.com/microsoft/PowerToys) .
+ If you go for the Github version, you'll have to download it from [PowerToys official Github page](https://github.com/microsoft/PowerToys) .
 Then, run the downloaded executable to install the app.

  To use the Microsoft Store version, visit Windows' Start menu, search for the**Microsoft Store** , and launch it.
 Then, look for "powertoys" using the window's top search field.